nestauk/ojd_daps_language_models/ojd_daps_language_models/pipeline/train_model/ojobert/README.md

 The model will be fine-tuned on 100,000 sentences and model evaluation metrics are saved to s3.

-If you're happy with the evaluation metrics, you can save the model both locally running:
+If you're happy with the evaluation metrics, you can save the model and tokenizer locally by running:

 `python ojd_daps_language_models/pipeline/train_model/ojobert/save_trained_model.py --flow_name=OjoBertFlow`

-If you would like to also push it to huggingface hub, you need to pass your huggingface API key:

-`python ojd_daps_language_models/pipeline/train_model/save_trained_model.py --flow_name=OjoBertFlow --hf_token=<your huggingface API key>`

 To test functions used in the flow: